 Now don’t get me wrong, I actually love everything you can grow from the ground and I was incredibly lucky that my parents brought me up on homegrown delicious meals, however, I am aware that I have made a personal decision to avoid supermarket bought bread, pasta, dairy products, meat and have cut my intake of crisps, sweets and other processed snacks.
 Why have I stopped eating them?

 Bread and Pasta: Initially I stopped because I took an interest in how my body behaved on certain foods and found that if I ate supermarket bread or pasta that I would experience extreme stomach pain, I also noticed however that this didn’t happen If it was freshly made from a bakery.
 It was at that point that I made the decision to only eat these things when fresh from the bakery or at a restaurant.

-Meat: I was never a huge fan of meat and actually first turned vegetarian when i was in first school.
+Meat: I was never a huge fan of meat and actually first turned vegetarian when I was in first school.
 I would choose the vegetarian or fish based dish when eating out in restaurants and soon came to the realisation that if I couldn’t kill an animal how is it fair for me to eat one?
-Nowadays I eat a mostly vegetarian diet but opt for fish and eggs on various days, I’m happy with my decision and although receive a lot of online hate for not being Vegan its just not something I am considering at the moment.
+Nowadays I eat a mostly vegetarian diet but opt for fish and eggs on various days, I’m happy with my decision and although I receive a lot of online hate for not being Vegan it is just not something I am considering at the moment.

-Dairy: I used to love the shit out of yoghurts and used to finish my day with a cup of milk as a child, however when I went through a stage of serious cyst based acne it was suggested that cutting my dairy intake could help.
-I seriously miss yogurts but my skin is oh so much happier and to be honest once i started looking into the dairy industry, I actually found it far more horrifying than the meat industry and so my decision was cemented.
+Dairy: I used to love the shit out of yoghurts and used to finish my day with a cup of milk as a child, however, when I went through a stage of serious cyst based acne it was suggested that cutting my dairy intake could help.
+I seriously miss yoghurts but my skin is oh so much happier and to be honest once I started looking into the dairy industry, I actually found it far more horrifying than the meat industry and so my decision was cemented.

 Wearing Adanola, get 15% off using code CARLY 15 with this link.